 Students cannot be on academic or disciplinary probation at the time of application

 Students must complete the online Goucher study abroad application by the published deadline.
 See the Events and Deadlines Calendar for the most up-to-date information.
-Students must next apply to University of Westminster by their published deadline.
+Students must next apply to University of Westminster by the Goucher deadline regardless of the program deadline.
 Initial approval is granted by Goucher OIS and final acceptance is granted by the host program and institution.

 September 16 - Check in to accommodations